Skip to Main Content

 Planning a Stay

 Chiang Saen is approximately 60 kilometres north of Chiang Rai city, accessible by road in around an hour.
 The nearest airport is Chiang Rai International (Mae Fah Luang Airport), which receives direct flights from Bangkok's Suvarnabhumi and Don Mueang airports, with flight times of approximately one hour and fifteen minutes.
 From the airport, Chiang Saen is a further drive north.
-The cool season from November through February brings the most comfortable temperatures and clearest skies in the region, and is peak booking time across Chiang Rai's better properties.
+The cool season from November through February brings the most comfortable temperatures and clearest skies in the region, and is a busy booking period across Chiang Rai's properties.
 Guests visiting during the hot season in March and April will find the courtyard format particularly relevant: a shaded interior court manages daytime heat more effectively than exposed terrace accommodation.
-Booking directly with the property is the standard approach for boutique hotels of this type, and given the limited room inventory typical of properties in this category, advance reservation of several weeks is advisable during high season.
+Advance reservation is recommended.

 In Context: Similar Options